wffls/waffles/docs/resources/consul.watch.md

 ## Parameters

 * state: The state of the resource.
 Required.
 Default: present.
-* name: The name of the check Required. namevar.
+* name: The name of the watch.
+Required. namevar.
 * type: The type of watch: key, keyprefix, services, nodes, service, checks, event.
 Required.
 * key: A key to monitor when using type "key".
 Optional.
 * prefix: A prefix to monitor when using type "keyprefix".
 Optional.